disbelief2389/drake-portfolio/README.md

 # drake-portfolio
-A personal portfolio showcasing my web development projects and skills, hosted on GitHub Pages.
+A personal portfolio showcasing my projects and skills, hosted on GitHub Pages.